devbridge/test-juggler/README.md

 ### Default Timeout ###

-* Default time in milliseconds for Puppeteer to wait for an element can be set in framework.config i.e. defaultTimeout: 10000
+* Default time in milliseconds for Playwright to wait for an element can be set in framework.config i.e. defaultTimeout: 10000

 ### Performance Tracing ###